 Additionally, SBA regulations currently limit the amount that an SBIC may borrow to up to a maximum of \$150 million when it has at least \$75 million in regulatory capital, receives a capital commitment from the SBA and has been through an examination by the SBA subsequent to licensing.
-We cannot assure you that we will receive an SBIC license or that we will be able to borrow funds upon receipt of an SBIC license.
+We cannot assure you that the SBIC entity will receive an SBIC license or that it will be able to borrow funds upon receipt of an SBIC license.